LinqlLang/Linql/WhitePaper.md

 ### 1. Primary Key Filtering

-At first glance, `resource identification in requests` seems to provide an common interface for `Types` based on their `uniqueness`.
+At first glance, `resource identification in requests` seems to provide a common interface for `Types` based on their `uniqueness`.

 Imagine I have the following data model with a `unique identifier`: